aashishdugar/DOB_Permit_Issuance/README.md

 ## DOB_Permit_Issuance
-Analyzing the NYC Permit Issuance Data Set (investigation and findings in the pdf).
+Analyzing the NYC Permit Issuance Data Set (investigation,findings and details in the pdf).